Joshua-Booth/hugo-site/content/work/websites/sophie-booth/index.md

 role: "Designer and Developer"
 ---

-I started this project as a gift for my sister in May 2019 and spent the entire month designing and implementing my ideas.
-This site serves as Sophie Booth's online space for others to learn more about her and or contact her.
+I started designing and building this project as a gift for my sister in May 2019.
+This site served as Sophie Booth's online space for others to learn more about her and or contact her.

 The aim of the design was to show off a little about her personality through the choice of specific colours and animations.